AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 ### Sample request to get some cars in the database with certain specifications

-Get cars with year = 2001 and make = Nissan
+Get cars with year = 2001 and make = Nissan.

 ![GET request for Cars data with year = 2001 and make = Nissan](./images/3-get-cars-request-with-queries.png)